“Is me being here a problem?”, I asked my son’s kindergarten teacher. “I’m worried I’m slowing down his ability to become more independent.”

 His experience inspired him to consider the impact of a young child’s relationship with his/her mother in terms of their social, emotional and cognitive development.
 It was from this work that Bowlby formulated his attachment theory.

 His theory was also influenced by observations of the ways in which other mammals care for their young.
-Ground-dwelling mammals, for example, run to a place of protection when frightened.
-Whereas our closest relatives, chimpanzees, and gorillas run to a protective adult.
+Ground-dwelling mammals like foxes or beavers, for example, run to a place of protection when frightened.
+Whereas our closest relatives – chimpanzees and gorillas – run to a protective adult.

 As Bowlby focused on the developmental significance of this survival pattern, he concluded that humans are wired like their primate cousins to form deep emotional attachments.